verbilonikita/veri-api/README.md

 ## features

+Please note, I am using sqlite db with basic setup, without ORM at this point.
+One controller, simple requests.

 1. nest: similar architecture to angular, so decided to stick with this framework instead of just using express library
 2. exception-filter to catch custom errors
 3. added router - two routes: